skip to main content

 Category Score* Summary

-Setup 3 Needs a faster, more streamlined process.
+Setup 3 Needs to be more streamlined for a faster process.

 * out of 5 points